Investment risk

 We are assuming that we will be entering an INFLATIONARY period and hard assets like gold,silver, all commodities, infrastructure and real estate do well in this type of period.
 Of all the aforementioned hard assets only real estate and infrastructure have contractual arrangements with counter parties which ensures that their incomes are stable and ensuing dividend income streams to investors are very reliable.

 Rental contracts incorporate fixed, market related or inflation adjusted rental escalations.
 Our investments should provide increasing income streams in the form of increasing dividends over time.
-This can be modeled on the excel spreadsheet for Charter Hall Office REIT.

 1) The market price closing the gap to current fair value